 Wayne Arnold heads policy and

-Association in Hong Kong.
-A former journalist with 25 years
+Equity Capital Markets Committee.
+A former journalist with 25 years of

 correspondent for The New York Times and the International Herald Tribune.

-daily newspaper in Abu Dhabi, The National, where he chronicled Dubai’s
+newspaper in Abu Dhabi, The National, where he chronicled Dubai’s financial

-financial meltdown as its economics columnist.
-He returned to Hong Kong in 2011
+meltdown as its economics columnist.
+He returned to Hong Kong in 2011 to join

-to join Thomson Reuters’ commentary service Breakingviews as Asia strategist.
+Thomson Reuters’ commentary service Breakingviews as Asia strategist.
+He was

-He was then Reuters' editor in charge of Asia economics and markets from 2012
+then Reuters' editor in charge of Asia economics and markets from 2012 until

-until 2014 before joining the Wall Street Journal as Asia Economics
+2014 before joining the Wall Street Journal as Asia Economics Correspondent.

-Asian Wall Street Journal in Singapore and for Bloomberg in Tokyo, with
+columns for the Asian Wall Street Journal in Singapore and for Bloomberg in

-coverage ranging financial markets and economics to aviation and technology.
+Tokyo, with coverage ranging financial markets and economics to aviation and

-Since first arriving in Asia in 1990, he has covered Japan’s financial collapse
+technology.
+Since first arriving in Asia in 1990, he has covered Japan’s

-in 1991, the global economic crisis and, most recently, China's economic
+financial collapse in 1991, the global economic crisis and, most recently,

-slowdown.
-He holds a degree in history from Harvard College in Cambridge,
+China's economic slowdown.
+He holds a degree in history from Harvard College in

 Manager - Policy and Regulatory Affairs